 In order to avoid potential breaches of security care must be taken to ensure the correct question paper packets are opened.
-An additional member of centre staff must check the time, date and any other paper details before a packet is opened.
+An additional member of centre staff, who can be an invigilator, must check the time, date and any other paper details before a packet is opened.